Unchecked Pointers and the Boundaries of Generic Programming

 static_assert(std::sortable<std::list<int>::iterator>); // 通过!

-The distinction to make is: the std::sort algorithm requires random-access iterators, but the std::sortable concept only requires forward iterators.
-The former is the algorithm's implementation constraint; the latter is the concept's minimum requirement.
+It is important to distinguish: the std::sort algorithm requires random-access iterators, but the std::sortable concept only requires forward iterators.
+The former is an implementation constraint of the algorithm, while the latter is the minimal requirement of the concept.

-So looking back: concepts are not syntactic sugar that "makes template errors a bit prettier."
-They complete the puzzle piece that generic programming had been missing for over thirty years.
-The so-called generic code we wrote before was actually "generic code without constraint declarations"—the constraints existed, but only in documentation, in programmers' heads, invisible to the compiler.
-Now concepts make constraints part of the code, and the compiler can finally do what it should have been doing all along.
+So, looking back, concepts are not just syntactic sugar to "make template errors look prettier."
+They are the missing piece of the puzzle that generic programming has lacked for over thirty years.
+The so-called generic code we wrote before was actually "generic code without declared constraints"—the constraints existed, but only in documentation and in the programmer's mind, invisible to the compiler.
+Now, concepts make constraints an explicit part of the code, allowing the compiler to finally do what it should have been doing all along.

 Iterator Pitfalls and the Range Solution

-Honestly, for the first two years of learning C++, I was completely used to the standard library algorithm calling convention—pass a begin, pass an end, pass a comparison function, the three-piece combo conquers all.
-It wasn't until a few days ago when I absentmindedly called std::sort on a std::list, and then stared at that blob of template error output on my screen for a full twenty minutes, that I truly understood what problem C++20's introduction of concepts and ranges was solving.
-Today I'm going to document this entire journey "from pain to epiphany."
+Honestly, for the first two years of learning C++, I took the standard library algorithm calling convention for granted—pass a begin, pass an end, pass a comparison function, and this trio handles everything.
+It wasn't until I recently mistakenly called std::sort on a std::list and stared at the screen full of template error messages for a full twenty minutes that I truly understood what problems C++20 concepts and ranges are actually solving.
+Today, I want to fully document this journey from "pain to enlightenment."

 Am I satisfied just because the error messages look better?
 No. Because I thought of an even more terrifying problem.